msi-ris/Tutorials/rnaseq_cmd.md

 datasets.
 This step is optional - there are arguments in favor of and against cleaning reads.
 To disable read cleaning, simply add the `--no-trim` option to the `churp.py bulk_rnaseq` command.
-We enable cleaning by default because it s relatively fast and in most cases, will not negatively impact a differenti l expression analysis.
+We enable cleaning by default because it s relatively fast and in most cases, will not negatively impact a differential expression analysis.

 The default options we have set for Trimmomatic are as follows: